LIHPC-Computational-Geometry/spack_recipes/images/README.md

 If you want to work with the container used in lihpccg GitHub CI, change the container on the line 2-3 of the `devcontainer.json` file and rebuild and restart the container.

 **Note:** VSCode will install a server into the remote container into the `/vscode-server` directory.
 It will also save the user preferences (extensions...) into the `${HOME}/.vscode-server` directory.
 Do not set the home folder to `/dev` directory in your Dockerfile (`ENV HOME /dev`).
-It is a shared memory folder with (in general) not enough disk space to store user preferences.
+It is a shared memory folder with (in general) not enough space to store user preferences.

 # TODO